Miscellaneous IP blocks

 • sig_mux.sv is a small parameterized bit selector that safely handles non-power-of-two input counts

-• delay.sv currently contains delay_or4, a simple two-stage register/OR helper for combining delayed trigger-like signals
+• delay.sv contains delay_or4, a simple two-stage register/OR helper for combining delayed trigger-like signals

 Observability and diagnostics